Aquanty/rtd-hgs/docs/source/index.rst

 The following instructions use the same input data structure except they are applied to :math:`xz`- or :math:`yz`-coordinates:

-Time raster xz table
+| .5inTime raster xz table
-Time raster yz table
+| .5inTime raster yz table

 --------------